ObiDonCodeNobi/VibeCRM/VibeCRM.Application/Features/AccountStatus/README.md

 ## Feature Components

 ### DTOs
+DTOs for this feature are located in the VibeCRM.Shared project for integration with the frontend:
 - **AccountStatusDto**: Base DTO with core properties
 - **AccountStatusDetailsDto**: Extended DTO with audit fields and company count
 - **AccountStatusListDto**: Optimized DTO for list views